 Keeping Regulation Fit for Purpose

-The Government response to the NZ Productivity Commission 2014 report on Regulatory Institutions and Practices sets out the Government’s expectation that the major regulatory departments will annually publish information on their regulatory management strategy, information on the state of their stock and their regulatory priorities for the year ahead (their regulatory stewardship strategy).
+The Government response to the NZ Productivity Commission 2014 report on Regulatory Institutions and Practices sets out the Government’s expectation that each year the major regulatory departments will publish information on their regulatory management strategy, information on the state of their regulatory stock and their regulatory priorities for the year ahead (their regulatory stewardship strategy).

 See the 2016 Departmental Regulatory Stewardship Strategies page for further information and links to each department’s strategy.

-Since 2014, information on a department’s regulatory priorities are also included in their Four Year Plans as part of the department’s medium term interventions to achieve their strategic objectives.
+Since 2014, information on a department’s regulatory priorities may also be included in their Four Year Plans as part of the department’s medium term interventions to achieve their strategic objectives.
 Before 2014, departments prepared annual portfolio regulatory plans.

 Rules Reduction Taskforce